Logo Design: Exploring the DNA of a Good Logo Design

 A forgettable logo can make a brand invisible to the marketplace.

-As a startup or growing small business, designing a compelling logo is one of the most important steps in formalizing your brand and pursuing growth.
+As a startup or growing small business, designing a compelling logo is one of the most important steps in formalizing your brand identity and pursuing growth.
+Your logo is the visual shortcut people use to remember your business name, connect with your story, and decide if you’re for them.

 The Importance of a Good Logo